icopy-site/awesome/docs/awesome/Awesome-Unicode.md

 ## Modifiers

-The zero-width joiner (https://github.com/jagracey/Awesome-Unicode/blob/master/ZWJ) is a non-printing character used in the computerized typesetting of some complex scripts such as the Arabic script or any Indic script.
-When placed between two characters that would otherwise not be connected, a https://github.com/jagracey/Awesome-Unicode/blob/master/ZWJ causes them to be printed in their connected forms.
+The zero-width joiner (ZWJ) is a non-printing character used in the computerized typesetting of some complex scripts such as the Arabic script or any Indic script.
+When placed between two characters that would otherwise not be connected, a ZWJ causes them to be printed in their connected forms.

-The zero-width non-joiner (https://github.com/jagracey/Awesome-Unicode/blob/master/ZWNJ) is a non-printing character used in the computerization of writing systems that make use of ligatures.
-When placed between two characters that would otherwise be connected into a ligature, a https://github.com/jagracey/Awesome-Unicode/blob/master/ZWNJ causes them to be printed in their final and initial forms, respectively.
-This is also an effect of a space character, but a https://github.com/jagracey/Awesome-Unicode/blob/master/ZWNJ is used when it is desirable to keep the words closer together or to connect a word with its morpheme.
+The zero-width non-joiner (ZWNJ) is a non-printing character used in the computerization of writing systems that make use of ligatures.
+When placed between two characters that would otherwise be connected into a ligature, a ZWNJ causes them to be printed in their final and initial forms, respectively.
+This is also an effect of a space character, but a ZWNJ is used when it is desirable to keep the words closer together or to connect a word with its morpheme.